anoushzahedi/Food_Stories/README.md

 # Food_Stories

-The impact of a fairytale-like story on the food choices of preschool children, test
+The impact of a fairytale-like story on the food choices of preschool children

 The ongoing obesity epidemic is an indicator that traditional efforts towards diet change are insufficient, and interventions